NativeScript/nativescript-app-templates/packages/template-tab-navigation-ng/README.md

 ## Walkthrough

 ### Architecture
-The TabView component is set up as an application starting point in:
+The tab navigation is set up in the application component:
-- `app.component.ts` - sets up the tab view and defines page router otlets for its items.
+- `/src/app/app.component` - sets up the tab navigation and defines page router outlets for its items.

-There are four components used for the tab views located in these folders:
+There are four components used for the tab content items located in these folders:

-- `/browse`
-- `/home`
-- `/item-detail`
-- `/search`
+- `/src/app/home/home.component` - the master home page.
+Displays a list of items and navigates to the item details page on item tap.
+- `/src/app/home/item-detail/item-detail.component` - the item details page.
+Displays the details of the tapped item.
+- `/src/app/browse/browse.component` - blank page
+- `/src/app/search/search.component` - blank page

 ### Styling
 This template is set up to use SASS for styling.
-All classes used are based on the {N} core theme – consult the [documentation](https://docs.nativescript.org/angular/ui/theme.html#theme) to understand how to customize it.
-Check it out to see what classes you can use on which component.
+All classes used are based on the {N} core theme – consult the [documentation](https://github.com/NativeScript/theme) to understand how to customize it.

-It has 4 global style files that are located at the root of the app folder:
+It has 3 global style files that are located at the root of the app folder:
-- `_app-common.scss` - holds the CSS rules you want to apply on both iOS and Android here.
-- `_app-variables.scss` - holds the global SASS variables that are imported on each component's styles.
-- `app.android.scss` - the global Android style sheet.
-These style rules are applied to Android only.
-- `app.ios.scss` - the global iOS style sheet.
-These style rules are applied to iOS only.

-A component could have 3 style files located in the its folder:
-- `_component-name.component.scss` - the component common style sheet.
+- `/src/_app-common.scss` - the global common style sheet.
 These style rules are applied to both Android and iOS.
-- `component-name.component.android.scss` - the component Android style sheet.
+- `/src/app.android.scss` - the global Android style sheet.
 These style rules are applied to Android only.
-- `component-name.component.ios.scss` - the component iOS style sheet.
+- `/src/app.ios.scss` - the global iOS style sheet.
 These style rules are applied to iOS only.

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.